Piper PA-46: Piper M-Class

 Piper Aircraft no longer refers to their top-of-the-line aircraft with the names Malibu, Malibu Mirage or Malibu Meridian.
-The PA-46 line of aircraft, as of 2015, is now referred to as the Piper M-Class.
-The M350, M500 and the newest M600 make up the entire M-Class line.
-The models range in price from the M350 at $1.478 million, to $2.3 million for the M500, to the flagship M600 whose pricing starts at over $3.3 million.
+The PA-46 line of aircraft, as of 2024, is now referred to as the Piper M-Class.
+The M350, M500, M600 and the newest M700 make up the M-Class line.

 M350

-The M350 is an updated version of the Mirage.
+The M350 is an updated version of the Mirage and is recognized as one of the safest single-engines by the airplane insurance industry.

 The M350 is fitted with the same 350 hp turbocharged Lycoming TIO-540-AE2A engine and Hartzell three-bladed propeller as the Mirage.
 Improvements over the Mirage are an Ametek digital fuel quantity system and an improved Garmin G1000 NXi flight system.
 The new Garmin system has envelope-protection and anti-hypoxia tools.
 It will initiate an emergency descent in the case that the pilot becomes incapacitated as a result of hypoxia.
 The M350 is capable of cruising at 213 kn with a range of 1343 nmi.
 The plane has a service ceiling of 25000 ft.
 No wind, standard day gross weight takeoff is achieved in 1087 ft and landing in 1020 ft.